 Delivery Format | PDF and Excel through Email (We can also provide the editable version of the report in PPT/Word format on special request) |

-The global sickle cell disease treatment market was valued at USD 4.0 Billion in 2024.
+Sickle cell disease treatment market was valued at USD 4.03 Billion in 2024.

-Some of the major players in the global sickle cell disease treatment market include AstraZeneca Plc, Baxter International Inc., bluebird bio Inc., Bristol-Myers Squibb Company, CRISPR Therapeutics, Emmaus Medical Inc., Global Blood Therapeutics Inc., GlycoMimetics Inc., Novartis AG, Pfizer Inc., and Sangamo Therapeutics.
+Some of the major players in the sickle cell disease treatment market include AstraZeneca Plc, Baxter International Inc., bluebird bio Inc., Bristol-Myers Squibb Company, CRISPR Therapeutics, Emmaus Medical Inc., Global Blood Therapeutics Inc., GlycoMimetics Inc., Novartis AG, Pfizer Inc., and Sangamo Therapeutics, among others.